RACER Buyer's Guide

 Funding the incremental cost, if any, to achieve a more stringent cleanup to support a zoning change or change in land use.

-RACER is permitted and encouraged to sell or lease its Properties before completing its cleanup activities at these Properties.
+RACER is permitted and encouraged to sell its Properties before completing its cleanup activities at these Properties.
 In these cases,

 RACER will continue to be responsible for completing the required cleanup activities post-closing via access provided by an Environmental Easement Agreement and Restrictive Use Agreement.